adhal007/OmixHub/docs/examples.rst

 Migrating GDC RNA-Seq Expression Data to your BigQuery Database
 ********************************************************************************
-Make sure to run this code in a jupyter notebook or script in the Root directory of OmixHub
+Make sure to run this code in a jupyter notebook or script in the Root directory of OmixHub This example demonstrates a comprehensive workflow for uploading RNA-Seq data from multiple primary sites to BigQuery:

+   1. It initializes the `BigQueryUtils` class with a specific project ID.
+   2. Defines a schema for the BigQuery table, including various fields related to RNA-Seq data.
+   3. Creates a new BigQuery table with the defined schema, including partitioning and clustering for optimized performance.
+   4. Initializes a `GDCEngine` instance to fetch data from the GDC API.
+   5. Iterates through a list of primary sites, fetching data for each site from GDC.
+   6. Loads the fetched data into the BigQuery table for each primary site.

+   This strategy allows for efficient uploading of data from multiple primary sites into a single, well-structured BigQuery table.
+The use of partitioning and clustering can significantly improve query performance on large datasets.

+   Key features demonstrated:
+   - Creating a table with a specific schema
+   - Implementing partitioning and clustering for better query performance
+   - Batch processing of multiple primary sites
+   - Integration with GDCEngine for data retrieval
+   - Using tqdm for progress tracking during the upload process

+   This approach is particularly useful for large-scale genomic data analysis, allowing researchers to efficiently store and query RNA-Seq data across multiple primary sites in a cloud-based environment.

 .. code-block:: python